SCDawkins/DBFoundations/README.md

        P.ProductName,
 	   I.InventoryDate,
 	   I.[Count]
-  From  Inventories As I
+  From  vvInventories As I
-    Inner Join Products As P
+    Inner Join vvProducts As P
-    On I.InventoryID = P.ProductID
+    On I.ProductID = P.ProductID
-    Inner Join Categories As C
+    Inner Join vvCategories As C
-    On C.CategoryID = P.ProductID
+    On C.CategoryID = P.CategoryID
  Order By 1, 2, 3, 4
 Go